jtatum2101/BloodHound/PROPOSAL.md

 ### Fourth Week (The styling of the website):
 - Completed Tasks by this week:
  - Officer will have the ability to create and view all the records that are made in both the database and application.
- - Admin will have the ability to update and delete records from both the appilcation and the database.
+ - Admin will have the ability to update and delete records from both the application and the database.
  - Admin will have the ability to delete users from both the application and the database.
- - Admin will also have the ability to create, delete the details of counties for both the application and the database.
+ - Admin will also have the ability to create and delete the details of counties for both the application and the database.
  - Admin will also have the ability to assign officer of the site to a county through the county name and state.

 -The tasks for this week: